uliw/esbmtk/docs/manual/manual-2.rst

 1.3 Adding isotopes
 ~~~~~~~~~~~~~~~~~~~

-Let's assume that the weathering flux of carbon has :math:`\delta`\ :sup:`13`\C value of 0 mUr, that photosynthesis, fractionates by -28 mUr, and that organic matter burial does not import any  carbon isotope fractionation.
+Let's assume that the weathering flux of carbon has :math:`\delta`\ :sup:`13`\C value of 0 mUr, that photosynthesis fractionates by -28 mUr, and that organic matter burial does not import any carbon isotope fractionation.
 These changes require the following changes to the previous model code (the full code is available in the examples directory as ``po4_2_with_isotopes.py``):

 1. Isotope ratios require non-zero concentrations to avoid a division by zero,